 Your ideal customers are not all the same.
-Some of them will respond to your promotional emails, but the majority want something more: education and value.
+Some of them will respond to your promotional emails and follow your lead magnets, but the majority want something more: education and value.

-The more value you give your subscribers, the more responsive they’ll become.
-That’s when your subscribers open your emails and click links.
+The more value you give to your subscribers, the more responsive they’ll become.
+That’s when your subscribers open your emails, see lead magnets, and click links.
 According to Convince and Convert, “44% of email recipients made at least one purchase in the last 12 months based on a promotional email.”

-In this guide, you’ll learn how to segment your email list, write better subject lines, improve sales conversion, and get more qualified visitors to your blog.
+In this guide, you’ll learn how to segment your email list, write better subject lines, increase open rates, improve sales conversions and get more qualified visitors to your blog.

 Step #1: Learn the Basics of Email Segmentation

-Each stage of email segmentation takes into consideration the challenges your target audience faces and the reason why they joined your list in the first place.
+Each stage of email segmentation takes into consideration the challenges that your target audience faces and the reason why they joined your email marketing list in the first place.

-Essence of email marketing: You can craft a unique value proposition and build a solid rapport with your customers through email.
+The essence of email marketing: You can craft a unique value proposition and build a solid rapport with your customers through an email marketing campaign.

 Who should use email marketing?
 People ask me this question all the time.
-Most online marketers still believe that email marketing isn’t effective for every business model, but that’s not true.
+Most online marketers still believe that an email marketing strategy isn’t effective for every business model, but that’s not true.

 It doesn’t matter what industry you’re in.
 If you deal with prospects and customers, then the best way to keep in touch with them is through email marketing.